cjdeniz9/inv-tracker/README.md

 # Tracker

-This project was built using React and Tailwind to create a more efficient workflow and provide financial insights when keeping track of your inventory.
+This project was built using React, Node.js, Express.js, Firebase and Tailwind to create a more efficient workflow and provide financial insights when managing your inventory.

 ### [Live](https://inv-tracker.netlify.app/)

 # Features

-  - Perform CRUD operations when using Upload.io API to manage the product's image
-  - Perform CRUD operations on items in your inventory
+  - Perform CRUD operations on items stored in Firebase
+  - Recieve shipping information when providing item's tracking code handled by EasyPost API
+  - Observe the package's current location through a map provided by Google Map API
-  - Gain financial insight on your inventory's value through the dashboard with a graph and reports of the finance
+  - Gain financial insight of your inventory's value through the dashboard, utilized by a finance report and graph(Chart.js)
+  - Customize item's image when using Upload.io API
+  - Keep track of item's status on where it's been listed or sold through
-  - Search, filter, and sort your items
+  - Search, filter, and sort your inventory

 # Note